Cordes en Ciel

 - Héloïse Bernard - Soprano

 Programmes include a mix of vocal solos, duos and instrumental solos on the renaissance lute/theorbo and baroque guitar.
-Composers include Monteverdi, Caccini, Purcell, Charpentier, Le Camus, de Visée, Moulinié, Kapsberger, Piccinini, de Murcia, Luzzaschi.
+Composers include Monteverdi, Caccini, Purcell, Charpentier, de Visée, Moulinié, Strozzi, Piccinini, Kapsberger

-Ensemble Cordes en Ciel is formed of lutenist/soprano Kristiina Watt and soprano Héloïse Bernard.
-The duo met while studying at the Royal Conservatoire of Scotland, drawn together by a shared interest in the intimate and text-driven genre of the lute song and baroque monody.
-In addition to solo voice lute songs, Cordes en Ciel also performs vocal duos inspired by the three ladies of Ferrara.
-As Kristiina accompanies herself while singing, the duo can offer to the modern audience an example of the figure of the "Orphic singer," embodied by iconic performers such as Giulio Caccini.
+Ensemble Cordes en Ciel is formed of Estonian lutenist/soprano Kristiina Watt and French/American soprano Héloïse Bernard.
+The duo met in Glasgow while studying at the Royal Conservatoire of Scotland, drawn together by a shared interest in the intimate and text-driven performance medium of the lute song and baroque monody.

 Héloïse graduated from the Royal Conservatoire of Scotland under the guidance of Wilma MacDougall.
 She holds a Masters degree in French Literature.

 On stage, she sang Dido in Purcell's Dido and Aeneas with the Young Northern Baroque ensemble, Mélisande for Pelléas/Mélisande, at the Tartu International Drama festival, Estonia; Amore in L'incoronazione di Poppea, London; Susanna, Le Nozze di Figaro, Castellón, Spain.
-She will be Iris in Eccles' Semele in Cambridge this November.
+A recent highlight was singing the part of Iris in a concert performance and recording of John Eccles’ Semele with the Academy of Ancient Music conducted by Julian Perkins.

 In addition to her work in the early music scene, she often performs in recital, with a particular interest in French mélodie and modern repertoire.